warda-lukasz/recipe-symfony-app/README.md

 And finally, if you don't want to use `make`, you can look at [manual installation instructions](/docs/manual_installation).

 # Other 🧐

+If you want to see the task description, you can find it here:

 - [assignment instructions in polish](/docs/instructions_pl.md)
 - [assignment instructions in english](/docs/instructions_eng.md)